Avios Tips

 BA confusingly has several different ways of looking at availability.

 • Do a dummy booking via Book flights with Avios page on the BA website – this allows you to put in a destination, select departure and return dates as well as the class you want to book into.
-This is one of my preferred ways of looking at availability for one reason: if you’re using a BA companion voucher it will show extra availability that the voucher unlocks.
+This is one of my preferred ways of looking at availability for one reason.
+If you’re using a BA companion voucher it will show extra availability that the voucher unlocks.

 It can be slow, there’s no way of setting up alerts, and if you flick around between dates too much then it can throw up an error.
 One small bugbear is that when you edit the search dates it will default to economy, even if you’ve been viewing business or first.